Meeting of Nonprofit Board of Directors

 Clarifying staff roles with the Board of Directors

-Regardless of if your agency has a large Board of Directors that strictly follows Roberts Rules of Order or your Board is a small group whose meetings are held informally, most Executive Directors struggle with what role their staff should play with the Board.
+Whether your organization has a large formal or small friend-based Board of Directors, most Executive Directors struggle with the role their staff should play with the Board.

-Your Board may have asked to see more of the staff, but you are unclear on the best way to honor their request.
+Your Board may have asked to see more of the staff, or your staff demands frequent Board contact, but you are unclear on the best way to honor their request.

-But there are questions you can ask and the consequences of decisions you should consider when thinking about staff and Board interactions.
+But there are questions you can ask and the consequences to consider when thinking about staff and Board interactions.

 Today’s episode will explore the considerations behind staff attendance at Board of Director meetings.